ConstantinNicolai/ml-operator-profiling/README.md

 # ml-operator-profiling

 ## Report Structure
-Abstract - still to do
+Abstract - still to do \
-Theory section - introduction - maybe ?
+Theory section - introduction - maybe ?\
-introduction otherwise - done
+introduction otherwise - done\
-prove of concept - done
+prove of concept - done\
-general pipeline - done
+general pipeline - done\
-results 1 - measurement validation - almost done - waiting for data/ cluster down' results 2 - operator tuple visualization - basics there, more to do discussion - still to do - requires results done outlook - still to do - start plotting, finish after meeting with holger, take notes in meeting
+results 1 - measurement validation - almost done - waiting for data/ cluster down\
+results 2 - operator tuple visualization - basics there, more to do\
+discussion - still to do - requires results done\
+outlook - still to do - start plotting, finish after meeting with holger, take notes in meeting

 ## Today's To do's